Best 3/4 acoustic guitars 2025: Top short-scale options from Taylor, Martin and more

 Maybe the most famous of the miniature acoustic guitars, the Little Martin is almost certainly the most recognisable 3/4 guitar on this list.
 It’s a super instrument out of the box, with greeting tones that you wouldn’t believe came out of a guitar of this size and price, and for around a hundred bucks extra you can add Fishman electronics, which allows you to plug into a PA system or amp.
 For gigging singer-songwriters, this is a wise addition.

-For us though, the best use of this guitar is as a travel companion.
-It’s built to last, with the use of Richlite on the fretboard, which will offer durability throughout the life of this instrument, even when throwing it into the back of a car.
+For me though, the best use of this guitar is as a travel companion.
+It’s built to last, with the use of Richlite on the fretboard, which will offer durability throughout the life of this instrument, even when thrown into the back of a car.

 Best slim neck